The Art of War (film): Plot

-With Fang's aid, Shaw finds a Triad-owned bakery serving as a front for a Gentleman's club, setting up an unlikely alliance with Capella, as well as retrieving video footage of Chan's role in derailing the trade agreement.
-Fang delivers the evidence to Hooks while Shaw confronts Chan at the same hotel serving as the banquet.
+With Fang's aid, Shaw finds a Triad-owned bakery serving as a front for a gentlemen's club, setting up an unlikely alliance with Capella, and retrieving video footage of Chan's role in derailing the trade agreement.
+Fang delivers the evidence to Hooks while Shaw confronts Chan at the same hotel where the banquet is being held.
 Chan is shot dead by a masked gunman while being interrogated by Shaw.
 The pursuit ends when Shaw finds a scanner that is tuned to a tracking device embedded in Shaw's gunshot wound before being ambushed by Bly.
-Bly reveals himself as the assassin at the banquet, and also engineered the tracking device implant from an earlier basketball game injury.
+Bly reveals himself as the assassin at the banquet and also engineered the tracking device implant from an earlier basketball game injury.
 Hooks reviews the evidence and reveals that she and Chan were the masterminds behind the conspiracy.
 A disgusted Fang tries to leave but attempts to hide from Bly only to be locked in a bathroom.
 Shaw eventually figures out Hooks's role behind the conspiracy and approaches Capella with his findings.
 Shaw surgically removes his tracking device and uses Capella's business card to give the Triads a business proposition.
 Shaw breaks into the U.N. building and enters into a shootout and hand-to-hand fight with Bly, where the latter dies after falling on a shard from a broken glass pane.
-The following day, Shaw calls Hooks in her limousine and lectures her on a lesson in karma, revealing that Shaw's business proposition to the Triads was to assassinate Hooks for her betrayal.
-Shaw later has his death faked before reuniting with Fang in France but is monitored by an unknown spy.
+The following day, Shaw calls Hooks in her limousine and lectures her about karma, revealing that Shaw's business proposition to the Triads was to assassinate Hooks for her betrayal.
+Shaw fakes his death before reuniting with Fang in France but is monitored by an unknown spy.